tc39/proposal-object-rest-spread/Spec.md

 9. If `environment` is __undefined__, return PutValue(`lhs`, `restObj`).
 10. Return InitializeReferencedBinding(`lhs`, `restObj`).

-### Runtime Semantics: RestObjectBindingInitialization

-With parameters `value` and `environment`.

-NOTE: This is the same as the ES2015 BindingInitialization except it collects a list of all bound property names.
+NOTE: The following are the same as the ES2015 BindingInitialization except it collects a list of all bound property names rather than just empty completion.

 _BindingPropertyList : BindingPropertyList `,` BindingProperty_

-1. Let `boundNames` be the result of performing RestObjectBindingInitialization for BindingPropertyList using `value` and `environment` as arguments.
+1. Let `boundNames` be the result of performing BindingInitialization for BindingPropertyList using `value` and `environment` as arguments.
 2. ReturnIfAbrupt(`boundNames`).
-3. Let `nextNames` be the result of performing RestObjectBindingInitialization for BindingProperty using value and environment as arguments.
+3. Let `nextNames` be the result of performing BindingInitialization for BindingProperty using value and environment as arguments.
 4. ReturnIfAbrupt(`nextNames`).
 5. Append each item in `nextNames` to the end of `boundNames`.
 6. Return `boundNames`.